On this page:

 Costs |

 Your organisation must pay fees for incorporating and lodging some administrative forms.
-There may also be costs involved in meeting ongoing statutory obligations, such as financial reporting.
+There may also be costs involved in meeting other obligations, such as financial reporting.

 |